 - Matchmaking: human-mediated introductions to potential dating partners.

 Note that it may be difficult to find enough compatible people in one geographic area to make these matching services effective or profitable.

 There is a big opportunity for counsellors who want to offer therapy that is specialized to inexperienced people.
-On Connect2Hope.net we are forming a Counsellor Network of psychotherapists, psychologists, sex therapists, speech therapists, dating coaches and other mental health professionals.
+This includes psychotherapists, psychologists, sex therapists, speech therapists, dating coaches and other mental health professionals.

 Many people with dating difficulties are seeking affordable and accessible therapy.
 You might offer video sessions, group therapy, sliding scales, and brief courses of therapy.